trenaman/templ8/README.md

     [info]        StringBuffer       1279 =
     [info]          Freemarker       5344 =

 ...
 Note the results above.
 Velocity seems awesome-fast; Handlebars (v 0.0.3) is much slower (although this is down to known performance issues with 0.0.3); the real surprise is how slow SSPs are.
 I suspect there might be some misconfiguration / misuse of the API here.
+StringBuilder is fasted (kinda expected) and StringBuffer is slightly slower (due to synchronization).
+Strange that Freemarker is significantly slower than Velocity.
+Also strange to see how slow '.format' is in Scala.